 Ground fresh black pepper

-2) Just before cooking, coat it with a light layer of cooking oil, sprinkle it with a heavy coating of spices.
-Massage it in and let it sit in the fridge for an hour until you are ready to cook.
+2) Just before cooking, coat it with a light layer of cooking oil, sprinkle it with the spices, roughly equal amounts.
+Massage it in.
 Don't worry about over-seasoning.
 When you're done you're going to cut it into thin slices so each slice will have only a small lip of flavorful crust.
-And don't worry about letting it sit at room temp.
-If there are any microbes on the surface, 10 seconds at 150°F will nuke them.

 3) Set up your grill for 2-zone cooking with one side of your grill scorching hot and the other about 225°F to 250°F.